 The La Jolla Neighborhood

 The La Jolla Shores neighborhood is rich with experiences for the whole family.
 For starters, families will appreciate the grassy public park with a Respect the Ocean themed children’s playground that is right next to the hotel.
 A beachfront boardwalk runs from the hotel to the opposite end of the park.
 It’s an excellent place for a nice walk or travel scooter ride and an overall great place to be in La Jolla with kids.

 Torrey Pines Glider Port is an excellent place for the adventurous to take a tandem paraglide along the shoreline, or grab snacks from the on-site cafe and watch the takeoffs and landings.
 There’s a docent-led tour at the architecturally stunning Salk Institute.
 The La Jolla Shores business district, a few blocks from the hotel, is a patchwork of bike and water sports equipment rental stores and tours, coffee shops, restaurants, and boutique stores which make it easy for families to enjoy a carless beach holiday.

-When you’ve run out of things to do in La Jolla Shores, make the ten-minute walk or take the hotel shuttle to La Jolla Village.
+When you’ve run out of things to do in La Jolla Shores, make the ten-minute walk or take the hotel shuttle to the Village of La Jolla.
 Prospect Street leads you into the Village where you’ll find San Diego Museum of Contemporary Art, a good starting point for a village exploration.
 All along the street are boutique fashion stores, antique shops, art galleries, cafes, coffee shops, restaurants, and specialty stores.
 Don’t miss Girard Avenue for more of the same.